Wooden Outdoor Table and Chairs

 Almost all wooden outdoor furniture will require some upkeep.
 Check with the owner's manual on each type to make sure that the warranty is not voided by a cleaning method.

 Cleaning with a powerful power washer is not very good for some softwoods and not recommended for the hardwoods.
 Test on the bottom of your furniture to see if you are doing any damage to the wood.
 A good pressure washer will have a way to adjust the water pressure.
 If you are going to use a power washer. use the softest setting that will still clean the surface without damage.
 The use of cleaning liquids will be better in the long run for your furniture to last.

 There are several liquid detergents that are made to clean wood furniture.
 Make sure you test these on the bottom or an area that does not show so that you can see that it does not damage the wood.
 You can use a soft scrub brush or cleaning pad with the grain on the softer woods such as Cedar.
 The harder woods will not matter if you do not go with the grain, you may want to test on the bottom of the table or chair before working on the top.

 If after cleaning the surface is very rough, you may want to take sandpaper and sand down the rough areas.
-Be careful not to gouge or use a course sand paper as this will leave streaks or lines in your surface.
+Be careful not to gouge or use coarse sandpaper as this will leave streaks or lines on your surface.